zorrowang/LeetCode/docs/Languages/Java/features/Concurrency.md

 A concurrent application has the risk of a deadlock.
 A set of processes are deadlocked if all processes are waiting for an event which another process in the same set has to cause.

-For example if thread A waits for a lock on object Z which thread B holds and thread B wait for a look on object Y which is hold be process A then these two processes are locked and cannot continue in their processing.
+For example, if thread A waits for a lock on object Z which thread B holds and thread B wait for a look on object Y which is hold by process A, then these two processes are locked and cannot continue in their processing.

 This can be compared to a traffic jam, where cars(threads) require the access to a certain street(resource), which is currently blocked by another car(lock).